cloudposse-archives/reference-architectures/templates/README.md

 ### Initialize the Project

 First, let's initialize the build-harness.
-You only need to do this once per checkout.
+You only need to do this once per `git clone` of this repository.

 ```bash
 # Initialize the project's build-harness